Tinker, Tailor ….. Chairmaker ?

 In 1851, Susan was with her family, and must have moved with them to Kensington.
 In 1857, she married William Webb in Camden, (also born at Stokenchurch).

-Susan may have been named after her paternal Grandmother (as many researchers have James mother as Susanna Rixen).
+Susan may have been named after her paternal Grandmother Susanna Rixen.

 - Richard 1840 Born Lewknor Oxfordshire presumably named after Eleanor’s father.